Thomas26791/CNNArchLang/README.md

 ## Inputs and Outputs
 An architecture in CNNArch can have multiple inputs and outputs.
-Multiple inputs (or outputs) of the same form can be initialized as arrays.
+Multiple inputs (or outputs) of the same form can be combined to an array.
 Assuming `h` and `w` are architecture parameter, the following is a valid example:
 ```
 def input Z(0:255)^{H:h, W:w, C:3} image[2]